Many Germans with a migration background vote for CDU/CSU and AfD.

 Why does Germany have so many parties?

-Because it can.
 The mixed-member proportional system gives smaller voices a chance—if they pass the 5% threshold.
-That’s why coalition governments are the norm, not the exception.
+Coalition governments are the norm.

 Where does the FDP actually stand?

 Pro-business, anti-regulation, loves the word “freedom.”
-In the past they were often “kingmakers” in coalitions but struggled to connect with ordinary voters which is why they were blasted into oblivion by the voters.
-Well, I’m exagerating but they missed entry in the Bundestag by a fraction of a percent 😛 Your dentist probably votes FDP.
+They missed entry in the Bundestag by a fraction of a percent.
+Your dentist probably votes FDP.

 Who should I vote for?

-That depends.
-Anyone further to the right than the SPD is not your friend whether you have a German passport or not.
-Don’t believe me but don’t come crying when you wake up.
+Anyone right of the SPD is not your friend.
 The AfD makes no secret out of their disdain for you.
-And yet there’s migrants that would vote for them.
-You can ‘t make this shit up but hey, human beings, right?
+And yet there's migrants that would vote for them.